unit-00/data-professionals/README.md

 In regards to other two tests, it does seem to be that `Not Looking` has a greater sample mean than `Passively Looking` and `Actively Looking`.

 ## Conclusion
 There seems to be a difference in means between `Not Looking` and `Looking` in general.
-In regards to a hypothetical situation trying to lower turnover rates, it would be fair to investigate farther into whether investment into employees for long term is worthwhile.
+In regards to a hypothetical situation trying to lower turnover rates, it would be fair to investigate farther into whether investment into employees for long term would be better compared to new hires.

+Last, but not least, I have a lot to learn from whoever is making $92.27 annual salary work for them.

 ## Follow up
 Couple next step would be to